Vienna International Airport: Third runway

-The airport projected that a third runway will be necessary by 2025 prior to the COVID-19 pandemic, however, environmental organizations and some local communities oppose construction.
-These groups have attacked the decision of Lower Austria (the state in which the airport is located) to move ahead with the first phase of construction; verdict from the administrative court that has taken up the lawsuit was expected later in 2015.
+Prior to the COVID-19 pandemic the airport projected that a third runway will be necessary by 2025, however, environmental organizations and some local communities oppose construction.
+These groups have attacked the decision of Lower Austria (the state in which the airport is located) to move ahead with the first phase of construction.
+A verdict from the administrative court that has taken up the lawsuit was expected later in 2015.
 As of September 2016, there were ongoing public protests while no legal decision had been made.
 On 28 March 2018, the Austrian Federal Administrative Court ruled in favour of a third runway.

-Terminal expansions and refurbishments

-In July 2019, the refurbishment of Terminal 2 started and reopened in 2022.
-Concourse D has been closed and partially refurbished during the COVID-19 pandemic.
-In addition to that, a completely new building was supposed to be built which is supposed to connect the existing pier east and pier north.
-The so-called T3 Southern Enlargement will be offering 70,000 m2 (750,000 sq ft) of leisure area and new additional bus gates.
-The opening had been planned for 2023, however the project had been delayed in the wake of the COVID-19 pandemic.
-In January 2023 it was announced that the construction of the new building is now set to start in mid 2023 and scheduled to open in 2027.

 Airlines and destinations

 Passenger

-The following airlines offer regular scheduled and charter flights at Vienna International Airport:
+The following airlines offer regular scheduled and charter flights at Vienna Airport: